-It was then that she informed me that her husband was suffering from dementia – and she too had been diagnosed with the onset of Parkinson’s.
+She replied, “No, don’t.
+He won’t understand or remember anything.”
+It was then that I learned her husband was suffering from dementia, and that she herself had been diagnosed with Parkinson’s.

 One Diagnosis Doesn’t Have One Solution

-And to be honest, even as an experienced tooth saver, I think that truly was best for THIS patient.
+In the end, the patient elected not to schedule treatment with me.
+Even as an experienced tooth saver, I think that doing nothing was the best treatment plan for this patient.
 (If she had been 60 years younger and in perfect health, it might have been a different story!)

-She wouldn’t have been in a position to make an empowered decision about her own dental health if I hadn’t taken the time to talk to her.
+She understood that even though I was happy to do the root canals, I would do whatever her heart desired.
+I wanted her to understand what it was going to take for that to happen before allowing her to make her own decision.
+She wouldn’t have been able to make an empowered decision about her own dental health if I hadn’t taken the time to talk to her.

 And that’s my challenge to dentists everywhere: